- What is breast cancer

-For more information on these conditions, see the separate American Cancer Society document, Non-cancerous Breast Conditions.
+For more information on these conditions, see Non-cancerous Breast Conditions.

 Lobular carcinoma in situ

-In lobular carcinoma in situ (LCIS) cells that look like cancer cells are growing in the lobules of the milk-producing glands of the breast, but they do not grow through the wall of the lobules.
+In lobular carcinoma in situ (LCIS), cells that look like cancer cells are growing in the lobules of the milk-producing glands of the breast, but they have not grown through the wall of the lobules.
 LCIS (also called lobular neoplasia) is sometimes grouped with ductal carcinoma in situ (DCIS) as a non-invasive breast cancer, but it differs from DCIS in that it doesn’t seem to become invasive cancer if it isn’t treated.

 Previous chest radiation

-Women who as children or young adults were treated with radiation therapy to the chest area for another cancer (such as Hodgkin disease or non-Hodgkin lymphoma) have a significantly increased risk for breast cancer.
-This varies with the patient's age when they got the radiation.
-If chemotherapy was also given, it might have stopped ovarian hormone production for some time, lowering the risk.
-The risk of developing breast cancer from chest radiation is highest if the radiation was given during adolescence, when the breasts were still developing.
+Women who as children or young adults were treated with radiation therapy to the chest area for another cancer (such as Hodgkin disease or non-Hodgkin lymphoma) have an increased breast cancer risk.
+This varies with the patient’s age when they got radiation.
+The risk is highest if the radiation was given during adolescence, when the breasts were still developing.
 Radiation treatment after age 40 does not seem to increase breast cancer risk.

 Diethylstilbestrol (DES) exposure

-From the 1940s through the early 1970s some pregnant women were given an estrogen-like drug called DES because it was thought to lower their chances of losing the baby (miscarriage).
+From the 1940s through the early 1970s some pregnant women were given DES, an estrogen-like drug, because it was thought to lower their chances of losing the baby (miscarriage).
 These women have a slightly increased risk of developing breast cancer.
 Women whose mothers took DES during pregnancy may also have a slightly higher risk of breast cancer.
-For more information on DES see the separate American Cancer Society document, DES Exposure: Questions and Answers.
+For more information, see DES Exposure: Questions and Answers.